gwbischof/outsource-mcp/README.md

 - **Vercel v0**: Vercel's AI service
 - **Meta Llama**: Direct Meta model access

 Note: Each provider requires its corresponding API key to be set as an environment variable.

-Some providers may require additional dependencies which will be indicated when you try to use them.
+## How It Works

+The server automatically routes models to the appropriate provider based on the model name:
+- Models starting with "gpt" or "dall-e" → OpenAI
+- Models starting with "claude" → Anthropic
+- Models starting with "gemini" → Google
+- Models starting with "llama" or "mixtral" → Groq
+- Models starting with "deepseek" → DeepSeek
+- And many more patterns for other providers

+If a model name doesn't match any known pattern, the server will raise an error with the unrecognized model name.

 ## Development